PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

     required:
       nodeSelectorTerms:
       - matchExpressions:
-        - key: kubernetes.io/hostname
+        - key: PlaidCloud.io/hostname
           operator: In
           values:
           - example-node
 ```

 You must set a PersistentVolume `nodeAffinity` when using `local` volumes.
-The Kubernetes scheduler uses the PersistentVolume `nodeAffinity` to schedule
+The PlaidCloud scheduler uses the PersistentVolume `nodeAffinity` to schedule
 these Pods to the correct node.

 PersistentVolume `volumeMode` can be set to "Block" (instead of the default